nla/outbackproxy/README.md

 OutbackProxy
 ============

-OutbackProxy is a HTTP/S proxy server which replays resources from a web archive rather than fetching them from the live web.
+OutbackProxy is a HTTP/S proxy which replays resources from a web archive rather than fetching them from the live web.

 It queries a capture index such as [OutbackCDX] or pywb's [CDX Server API].
-Once an appropriate capture record is located the WARC or ARC it points to is served from the local filesystem or from any remote server that supports byte range requests.
+Once an appropriate capture is located the WARC or ARC record it points to is served from the local disk or a remote server using byte range requests.

 When a client makes a HTTPS request the proxy will intercept it and generate a self-signed certificate on the fly.
 Clients may select a particular snapshot using the [Memento] `Accept-Datetime` header.